EnterpriseCharacteristicsESSnetBigData/StarterKit/README.md

 ## Setting up the environment

-The Starter Kit is written for **Python 3**.
+The Starter Kit is written for **Python 3** (note: on Python 2 the applications will not work).
 We recommend to install **Python** with the [Anaconda](https://www.anaconda.com/ "Solutions for Data Science Practitioners and Enterprise Machine Learning") distribution.
-Remember to use only Python version 3 - on Python 2 the application will not work.
 [Anaconda](https://www.anaconda.com/ "Solutions for Data Science Practitioners and Enterprise Machine Learning") comes with several pre-installed libraries that will be used in the Starter Kit.
 Occasionally, you will need to install additional libraries.
 Those will be mentioned in the respective part of the Starter Kit.
 Also, [Anaconda](https://www.anaconda.com/ "Solutions for Data Science Practitioners and Enterprise Machine Learning") distribution comes with pre-installed **Jupyter Notebook** software.

 You can install libraries with the following commands in Anaconda Prompt (or the command line tool of your choice):